Loading image...Kiro

 Configure provisioning

 Lastly, you have to configure the provisioning format.
 Select the "General" tab, navigate to the "App Settings" section and select "Edit".
-Set the "SCIM" as the "Provisioning" type and select "Save" to complete setting up the SAML application.
+Set "SCIM" as the "Provisioning" type (this option is only visible after selecting "Edit") and select "Save" to complete setting up the SAML application.

 Loading image...Okta application use SCIM